It’s 2024 and today I’m going to quickly discuss the best food to eat, to lower stress levels…

 No juices or junky processed carbs.

-Remember, we want balanced blood sugar levels – not high or low.
+The above helps balance both cortisol and blood sugar levels to healthy levels – not high or low.

 Give this a try, especially during times of extra stress or if you’re not sleeping well, and let me know how it works for you.